-Since the IRS uses EINs to identify which business tax returns taxpayers must submit, most self-employed folks and small business owners will need an Employer ID Number at some point (even non-profit organizations), but you’re legally required to get an EIN if you answer yes to any of the following questions:
+Since the IRS uses EINs to identify which business tax returns taxpayers must submit, most self-employed folks and small business owners will need an Employer ID Number at some point (even tax-exempt and non-profit organizations).
+But you’re legally required to get an EIN if you answer yes to any of the following questions:

-According to the IRS, sole proprietorships don’t require an EIN, they can just use their social security number (SSN).
-The exception to this is if you’re a sole proprietor that wants to do any of the above (hire employees, incorporate, file excise tax returns, etc.), though, you’ll still need an EIN.
+According to the IRS, sole proprietorships don’t require an EIN—they can just use their Social Security number (SSN).
+If you’re a sole proprietor that wants to do any of the above (hire employees, incorporate, file excise tax returns, etc.), though, you’ll still need an EIN.

 Getting a state EIN number

 If your state requires you to pay state income taxes, you may need to get a state EIN number.
 The details change from state to state, so you’ll need to check with your state tax authority on how to get a state EIN (if you need one).

 Talk to a professional and make changes to your business with confidence.
 With a premium Bench subscription, you get access to unlimited, on-demand consultations with our in-house tax professionals.
 These are experts with real-world experience looking to help you with your decision-making.